-1. Providing immediate support to people in financial hardship
+Providing immediate support to people in financial hardship

-- Developing a range of local welfare provision to assist those in urgent or long-term financial hardship. - Helping people to maximise their income through - o Ensuring they receive everything they are entitled to - Reducing expenditure - Dealing with unmanageable debt.
+- Developing a range of local welfare provision to assist those in urgent or long-term financial hardship. - Helping people to maximise their income through: - Ensuring they receive everything they are entitled to - Reducing expenditure - Dealing with unmanageable debt. - Promoting financial capability and inclusion.